prismicio/prismic-ts-codegen/README.md

    npx prismic-ts-codegen
    ```

+   By default, your types will be exported from `types.generated.ts`.

 ## Documentation

 To discover what's new on this package check out [the changelog][changelog].
 For full documentation, visit the [official Prismic documentation][prismic-docs].